Cpl. George Emery Dravo

 George and the other POWs were issued winter clothing.
 The real problem was that the shoes they were given to wear were made of straw.
 These shoes froze when they got wet which meant many of the POWs suffered from frostbite.

 At some point, George was sent to Ashio #8-D. Once again, the POWs were used as slave labor in a copper mine.
 George remained at the camp until he was liberated.
-He returned to the Philippines to be fattened up and then returned to the United States.
-George also was promoted to sergeant after he was liberated.
+He returned to the Philippines to be fattened up and then returned to the United States on the U.S.S.
+General R. L. Howze arriving San Francisco on October 16, 1945.
+George was also promoted to sergeant after he was liberated.
 He was discharged, from the army, on June 21, 1946.

 George married Helen May Feister and became the father of two children.
 He lived most of the remainder of his life in the Maywood area.
 During this time, he worked as a policeman and machinist.